dennismuhnene/DevCollab-Hub/docs/blueprint.md

 ## 1. Core Features

 - **User Authentication:** Secure sign-up and login using Firebase Authentication (email/password and Google OAuth).

-- **User Profiles:** Developers can create and manage their profiles, showcasing:
+- **Comprehensive User Profiles:** Developers can create and manage their profiles, showcasing:
     - Name, Bio, Years of Experience
-    - Tech Stack (e.g., React, Node.js, Python)
+    - Photo URL
-    - Professional Skills (e.g., System Design, Agile Development)
+    - Tech Stack & Professional Skills
-    - Collaboration Preferences (goals, commitment level, availability)
+    - Collaboration Preferences (goals, commitment level, preferred collaboration types, locations)
-    - Links to GitHub, Portfolio, and other social media.
+    - Links to external portfolios and social media.

-- **Project Listings:** Users can create and manage project listings, detailing:
+- **Project & Role Creation:** Users can create and manage:
-    - Project Title & Description
-    - Required Tech Stack & Skills
+    - **Projects:** Detailed listings for an entire product or idea.
+    - **Roles:** Specific, targeted posts for a single position or need within a project, including required skills, commitment level, and collaboration type.

+- **User Dashboard:** A personalized central hub for each user, providing:
+    - A snapshot of their public profile.
-    - Required Years of Experience
+    - A summary of their created projects.
-    - Project Stage (e.g., Idea, In Progress, Launched)
-    - Open Roles & Collaboration Status
-    - Incentives (e.g., Paid, Equity, For Fun)
+    - **Collaboration Hub:** A dedicated section to review developers who have expressed interest in their projects.
+    - **AI-Powered Insights:** Users can generate on-demand analysis of interested developers, receiving an "Audience Summary," identification of "Potential Gaps," and "Actionable Advice" to improve their project listings or profile.

-- **Discover Page:** A central hub for developers to find projects and other developers.
+- **Intelligent Discovery Page:** A central hub for users to find projects, developers, and open roles (posts).
-    - **Dual-View Toggle:** Seamlessly switch between viewing projects and viewing developers.
+    - **Tri-View Toggle:** Seamlessly switch between viewing developers, projects, and roles.
-    - **Advanced Filtering:** Filter results by tech stack, skills, and years of experience.
+    - **Advanced Filtering:** Filter results by tech stack, skills, years of experience, and more.
-    - **Search:** Full-text search across titles, descriptions, names, and bios.
-    - **Algorithmic Sorting:** Automatically prioritizes and sorts results based on how well they match the user's profile and preferences.
+    - **Algorithmic Sorting:** Automatically prioritizes and sorts results based on a "match score," which calculates relevance based on the current user's profile, skills, and preferences.
-- **Real-time Chat:** Direct messaging between users to discuss projects and collaboration opportunities, built with Firebase Firestore.
+    - **Search:** Full-text search across all discoverable items.

+- **Collaboration Flow:** A structured process to foster meaningful connections:
+    1.  **Express Interest:** A user finds a project and shows their interest.
+    2.  **Review & Match:** The project owner is notified and can review the interested user's profile on their dashboard.
+They can then choose to "Match."
+    3.  **Connect:** Upon matching, a notification is sent to both users, a chat is created, and they can begin communicating directly.

+- **Real-time Notifications:** A system to alert users of important events, such as new matches.

+- **Direct Messaging:** A real-time chat system, built with Firebase Firestore, for matched users to communicate and collaborate.

 ## 2. Technology Stack